jsonbrazeal/kb/README.md

 tar -cjvf '/path/to/foo.tgz' '/path/to/foo/'
 ```

-To see what cheatsheets are available, run `cheat -l`.
+To see what resources are available, run `cheat -l`.

 Note that, while `cheat` was designed primarily for \*nix system administrators,
 it is agnostic as to what content it stores.
 If you would like to use `cheat`